Women in Iraq: Women's rights

 OWFI originated with the Organisation indépendante des femmes, active in Kurdistan from 1992 to 2003 despite government and religious oppression, and the Coalition de défense des droits des femmes irakiennes, founded in 1998 by Iraqi women in exile.
 OWFI concentrates its activities on the fight against sharia law, against abduction and murder of women and against honour killings.
 Thousands of members strong, it has at its disposal a network of support from outside Iraq, notably from the United States.
 It also has members in Great Britain, Canada, Sweden, Switzerland, the Netherlands, Norway, Finland, and Denmark.
 Its activists and its directors have many times been the object of death threats from Islamic organizations.

-The circumstances resulting from the Gulf War and then the Kurdish uprising in Iraq in 1991, gave the Kurdish region of Iraq an essentially autonomous situation for a period, despite the conflicts between zones controlled by the largest nationalist parties.
+The circumstances resulting from the Gulf War and then the 1991 Iraqi uprisings, gave the Kurdish region of Iraq an essentially autonomous situation for a period, despite the conflicts between zones controlled by the largest nationalist parties.
 This allowed the development of some claims to women's rights, which in turn influenced some of the women who would become active in founding OWFI.
+During this period, Kurdish women activists began to demand legal reforms, better education, and protection from violence, laying the groundwork for future national movements.

+OWFI's efforts have been recognized globally.
+In 2014, the organization received the Rafto prize for Human Rights for its effort to protect women's rights in a war-torn society.
+This recognition has helped OWFI to secure funding and support from international NGOs and human rights groups, enabling it to expand its programs and services.